Here's how and why the US has been helping ISIS take Deir El-Zour

 We’re hoping that within the year we’ll be able to push ISIS out of Iraq and then, you know, really squeeze them in Syria.

-It is the results of this policy which we are now seeing in Deir Al-Zour.
+It is the results of this policy which we are now seeing in Deir El-Zour.

 This escalation is going to cost the Syrians and the Syrian Arab Army many more martyrs.
 All this whilst the world looks away, its gaze transfixed by the peace conference in Astana.